 A lot of great things come in pill form — life-saving therapies for deadly diseases, symptom-easing remedies for the cold and flu, and, yes, vitamins and supplements.

 But when it comes to the essential nutrients our bodies need to thrive, it’s hard to beat what nature provides.
-With that in mind, here’s the next in our series of the top 6 diet myths of 2012.
+With that in mind, here’s the next in our series of the top 6 diet myths.

 Myth 2: Whatever you don’t get from your diet, you can get from a vitamin